KazuoCalvin/ENPH353_logbook/logbook.md

 Every time an arithmetic is done between two values, an topological map is built, where it records its input, operation inside its self.

 When `backward()` is called, the parents of a value is back propagated so a tree of operations that leads to the value s built.
 This tree respects the order of operations and relationship between nodes.
-It sets the gradient of its self as 1, corresponding to $\frac{d\text{self}}{d\text{self}} = 1$, then adds the gradients of its parents recursively to mimic the chain rule.
+It sets the gradient of its self as 1, corresponding to $$\frac{d\text{self}}{d\text{self}} = 1$$, then adds the gradients of its parents recursively to mimic the chain rule.

 `def trace(root):` builds a computation graph just like how the topological tree is built when back propagation is done.
 This helps visualizing the process.

 #### Step 2: Neuron, Layer, MLP class

 The neuron class implements a simple artificial neuron.
 This class wraps the Value class specifically so it acts like an neuron.
-It takes an input vector $x$, then computes $x* w + b$.
+It takes an input vector x, then computes $$x* w + b$$.
 Tanh is the default activation function, but I added a special version of tanh where a vertical scaling and vertical offset can be learned so it can fit a wider variation of values.

 The weights are set to random values so it breaks symmetry.